 The 2018 Deloitte Millennial Survey states that flexibility in work practices corelates with loyalty.
 “Highly flexible working arrangements enhance the degree of employee loyalty,” the survey mentions.

-Not only do millennials appreciate not being tied to strict hours or locations, they also value the trust their employers demonstrate in granting that flexibility.
+Not only do adults under 40 appreciate not being tied to strict hours or locations, they also value the trust their employers demonstrate in granting that flexibility.
 Among those who intend to stay with their current employers for at least five years, 55 percent say there is now more flexibility in where and when they work compared to three years ago, the survey mentions.

 Going a step further, I learned that in addition to flexibility in working hours and locations, allowing employees to shift to more suitable roles in different teams within an organization is very important.
 During my tenure, some of my team members were moved to other suitable roles, while a few from other roles were absorbed in mine.
 It is all about finding the right fit for the individual and the organization.

-My experience working with millennials has taught me many things over past three years.
+My experience working with adults under 40 has taught me many things over past three years.
 It can be summed up by the following quote from Alan Mulally:

 “Leadership is having a compelling vision, a comprehensive plan, relentless implementation, and talented people working together.”